jthieme/Data-Structures-Tutorial/courses/linked_lists/2-linked_lists.md

 The last step would be to get rid of the last arrow of the first node, which we would also equal to **None**.
 With all of those steps done, the original second node is now the first!

-Seem confusing, don't worry.
+If this seems confusing, don't worry.
 We're going to look at this in code right now.

 ## Programming Examples
 Here's how writing the code to get rid of the first node will look like: